 One of the nice things about Gulfport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Gulfport in 2010 was $29,887, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $119,548 for a family of four.
+The per capita income in Gulfport in 2018 was $39,165, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $156,660 for a family of four.
 However, Gulfport contains both very wealthy and poor people as well.

 The most common language spoken in Gulfport is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.